 Bombas — bombas.com — is a US-based socks and underwear brand that was founded 2013 with the mission of giving away a pair of socks for every pair they well.
+That was news to me in 2021, but they were highly recommended from a friend and we needed some holiday stocking stuffers for the family, so we splurged on a bunch of these socks.

 Bombas Merino Wool Calf Socks

-The socks I’ve used most extensively from Bombas are the Merino Wool Calf Socks.
+The socks I’ve used most extensively from Bombas are the men’s Merino Wool Calf Socks.
 These are a mid-calf men’s sock sold in small, medium, and large sizes.

-These calves have a form fitting design isn’t quite tight, but they are definitely snug.
-They use elastic in the calf area so that they don’t get pushed down through the course of the day as well as a special elastic section that surrounds the middle of the foot.
-There is a honeycomb design in this mid-foot section as well as a tighter-than-usual fit.
-It’s not uncomfortable, and it does keep the sock in place, but it’s a bit odd at first.
+These calves have a form fitting design that isn’t quite tight, but they are definitely snug, particularly around the mid-foot.
+They use elastic in the calf area so that they don’t slide down through the course of the day. as well as a special elastic section that surrounds the middle of the foot sort of like a rubber band.

 The socks have no branding or logo on the calf area — just plain black on mine — but they do prominently say “BOMBAS” on your toes, facing you.
 So every time you look down you can see a big “BOMBAS” sign looking back at you (it’s facing you, not other people).

 Bombas’ merino socks are of a moderate thickness and warmth.
 They are a good three-season sock, so perhaps a bit heavy heavy for the summer but great the rest of the year.
+I’ve worn them working out, running, skiing, and doing all sort of other activities and they are a very good all-round choice which will serve you well through an entire day.
+I’ve also, of course, worn them for general office work and living my life, where they do fine, but so do cheaper socks in all honesty.

 The merino wool is as soft as you’d expect, and they can be warm without being super thick.
 The merino breathes very well so my feet never felt too warm in them.
 If anything they were a bit less warm then you’d expect from a wool sock — but this is because these are everyday socks made of wool, not heavy woolen socks.

-At $19 the socks aren’t cheap — they are about twice the price of the excellent and popular Nike Dri-Fit cushion crew socks, which of course aren’t merino.
+At $19/pair the socks aren’t cheap — they are about twice the price of the excellent and popular Nike Dri-Fit cushion crew socks, which of course aren’t merino.
 My main concern with the socks are that the soft merino won’t hold up well over time, but after a number of wears they haven’t started to deteriorate or to pill, so I have high hopes for these socks.

 Bomba’s Toddler Socks